Reaction

 2. Run the demo vm, it runs an ssh server at port 10022, a user nixos with password nixos exists.

-Run watch journalctl -u reaction --no-pager inside the demo vm.
+Run journalctl -f inside the demo vm.

 ssh -p 10022 nixos@localhost -o StrictHostKeyChecking=no -o UserKnownHostsFile=/dev/null